tholman/office-simulator/readme.md

 ## Note

-Office simulator only posts once or twice a day, so if it doesn't seem to be constantly going, its due to painstakingly real realism.
+Office simulator only posts once or twice a day, so if it doesn't seem to be constantly going, its due to painstakingly accurate realism.

 ## License